At Emerald Coast Restaurant Brokers and Consultants, we see a lot of restaurants fail.

 Follow us here – we also see a lot of restaurants succeed.

 When you first start getting into a restaurant’s books, you can often see that there simply wasn’t sufficient planning involved.
 For reasons that many experts will never understand.
 Reasons can be as diverse as family dynamics, mental health issues, or just overall overconfidence.
 People going to the restaurant business ‘winging it’ and emerge either seriously stressed, or bankrupt.

 Planning is key in many industries, but it’s particularly important in the restaurant business.
 Many owners and chefs understand the stress of dealing with food price margins and more.
 Then there’s workforce management and facilities work.
 All combined, it puts a tremendous amount of stress on a business leader’s head.

 Here’s some of what we offer to help restaurants to succeed.

 Restaurant Business Plans

 The business plan should describe products and services, as well as the restaurant operating model – a plan for how it will practically run.
-It should identify management and an org structure that will actually be followed – which is often something that’s left out when restaurants are failing.
+It should identify management and an organizational structure that will actually be followed – which is often something that’s left out when restaurants are failing.
 Key oversight is important, as is funding structure and other financial details.

-We help with all of these items and putting together a comprehensive restaurant business plan that will serve your business well.
+We help with all of these items and put together a comprehensive restaurant business plan that will serve your business well.
 When you have one of these comprehensive documents in place, you’ll see just how vital it is!